• Skip to primary navigation

 Jump to Recipe

-These crockpot black eyed peas are not only easy but they are a hearty and warm side dish.
+These Crockpot Black Eyed Peas with Bacon are not only easy but they are a hearty and warm side dish.
 They’re loaded with flavor and are also perfect for serving on New Year’s Day!

 Looking for a side for dinner, something to bring to a potluck, or do you want good luck for New Years?
 Well, these crockpot black eyed peas are the way to go!